Dinghow/Parking-Slot_Image_Generator/README.md

 # Computer Vision Final Project

-This is the document for the final project  ***Pixel-level domain adaptation: A study case on generating parking-slot image samples*** of Course Computer Vision (42029401), School of Software Engineering, Tongji University.

 Unity Scenes are created by @[Mei Luo](https://github.com/sukamay) & @[Pomevak](https://github.com/Pomevak)

 # 1. How to run this project